alvicstep/kintwin/README.md

 |Keyboard switches for thumb cluster PCBs |    12   |<img src="images/switches.jpg" width="100"/>        |

 ## BOM (for models KB13x)
-The same as for model KB600, except for:

 |Name                                     |Quantity |Image                                                |
 |-----------------------------------------|---------|-----------------------------------------------------|